durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

      * When prompted to stay signed- in, select **Yes**.

-4. Select **Azure Active Directory**.
+1. Select **Azure Active Directory**.

-5. From the left navigation pane, select **Password reset**.
+1. From the left navigation pane, select **Password reset**.

-6. From the left navigation pane, select **Audit logs**.
+1. From the left navigation pane, select **Audit logs**.
 Notice the information available and the available filters.
 Also, note that you can download logs.

-7. Select **Download**.
+1. Select **Download**.
 Note that you can format the download as CSV or JSON.
 Close the window by selecting the **X** on the top right corner of the screen.

    ![](../Images/audit-logs(1)-01.png)

-8. From the left navigation pane, select **Usage & insights**.
+1. From the left navigation pane, select **Usage & insights**.

-9. Notice the information available that pertains to Registration.
+1. Notice the information available that pertains to Registration.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the registration or usage data from the previous task.

-10. From the top of the page select **Usage** to view the number of Self-service password resets and account unlocks by the method.
+1. From the top of the page select **Usage** to view the number of Self-service password resets and account unlocks by the method.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the usage data from the previous task.

-11. Close the open browser tabs.
+1. Close the open browser tabs.

 ### Review
 In this lab, you, as an admin, went through the process of enabling a self-service password reset.
 With SSPR enabled, you will then assumed the role of a user to go through the process of registering for SSPR and also resetting your password.
 Lastly, you as the admin, learn where to access audit logs and usage & insights data for SSPR.

+## You have successfully completed the lab